 So, you’ve done your due diligence, but now what?
 Well, the first step is to understand how turn your fiat currency into digital currency.
 That is, the process of converting your cold hard cash-- whether it's USD, GBP, AUD, CAD, EUR, or something else-- into to cryptocurrency.

-Although there are many ways to do this (we’ll elaborate further below), most traders use centralized cryptocurrency exchanges.
+Although there are many ways to do this (we’ll elaborate further below), most traders use a centralized crypto trading platform.
 In most cases, users will need to create an account and provide personal details to verify their identity, also known as the Know-Your-Customer (KYC) process.

 Once set up, funds can be transferred from your bank account to your exchange account.
 Depending on the exchange chosen, funding an account can be done using a wire transfer, credit card, or even a debit card (in select cases).
 Once funds are in your exchange account, it’s time to buy some cryptocurrency!
 But before getting started, there’s a few things you should know.